br0ast/KRaE-lab/README.md

 * basic knowledge of the formats you can use to encode Linked open data
 * basic knowledge of python (libraries and platforms will be explained during the laboratory

-*Note if you are not a student of the DHDK master degree and you plan to follow this course only* *you can acquire basic knowledge of the subjects above by looking at the materials of the [Computational Thinking and Programming](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/424624) course and [Knowledge Organization and Cultural Heritage](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/454462) course.*
+*Note: if you are not a student of the DHDK master degree and you plan to follow this course only* *you can acquire basic knowledge of the subjects above by looking at the materials/slides of the [Computational Thinking and Programming](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/424624) course and [Knowledge Organization and Cultural Heritage](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/454462) course.*

 ## Required Materials

+* The free software [protégé](https://protege.stanford.edu/) will be used during the laboratory.
+* [Microsoft Teams](https://www.microsoft.com/it-it/microsoft-teams/log-in) will be used to broadcast the lessons.
+* A browser will be used to access [google colab](https://colab.research.google.com/) and the various SPARQL endpoints that will be queried.

 ## Timetable

+Available Soon

 ## Lessons Content

+Available Soon

 ## Output of the mini-projects

+Available Soon

 ## About the template